CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 </div>

+### Overview
 The Nikon FM was my first love.
-I picked it up at Southerlands in Huntsville for about $150, and it came with a wonderful pancake 50mm 1.8 and a 55mm 3.5 macro lens.
+I picked it up at Southerlands in Huntsville for about $150, and it came with a wonderful pancake 50mm f/1.8 and a 55mm f/3.5 macro lens.
+It's got a max shutter speed of 1/1000, internal light metering, and viewfinder display of both aperture and shutter speed.
+It's considered "fully mechanical" as you do not need batteries to operate it (aside from the lightmeter).

+Some small details you might want to know...the unlike the FM2, FM has an adjustable aperture interface that lets you use the 1960s Nikon glass that uses an aperture prong.
+Additionally, although I have nothing but praise for my pancake Series E, you should know that there are at least variants.
+I have the later chrome ring version, and it is excellent.
+The plastic version is not as good.

+And...It's an absolute dream of a manual film camera to use.
+Everything about it is just so well thought out, and it just _works_.

-I now have well over 100 film cameras and more lenses than I want to think about, but some of my favorite shots were taken on this humble system.
+I now have well over 100 film cameras and more lenses than I want to think about, but it's honestly hard to beat the Nikon FM.

+### Tech Specs
+Serial Number: FM 3091999
+Date: 1977-1982
+Shutter Speeds: 1s - 1/1000
+Lens: 50mm/1.8 Series E Chrome Ring, 3291471, 1981-1985

+### Photo Samples
 <div class="grid-container grid-2x2">
     <div class="image-div">
         <img src="arst0064+(2).webp" alt="">